 Mozilla Awards support innovation around the lived experiences of Africans.

-The In Real Life (IRL) Fund is a new grant making mechanism that is part of Mozilla’s African Innovation Mradi and designed to amplify and resource work in the African continent that explores the intersection of social justice and technology.
+The In Real Life (IRL) Fund is a new grant making mechanism designed to amplify and resource work in the African continent that explores the intersection of social justice and technology.
+Applications are closed.
 Learn more →

 Mozilla Awards support voice technology solutions for the public good.

 Mozilla is funding people and projects across East Africa who leverage Common Voice’s open-source voice data set to unlock social and economic opportunities.
+Applications are closed.
 Learn more →

 Mozilla awardee Trang Ho talks about her journey from novice developer to the maintainer of a thriving open source project.